 Michael M. Amir is the co-founder of Doll Amir & Eley LLP.
+He has a 20-year record of winning bet-the-company cases.
 He represents a variety of clients in high stakes litigation, including health organizations, banks, technology companies, educational organizations (universities and schools), large national corporations, medium-sized companies and high net-worth individuals.
 He has represented clients as lead counsel in complex matters in all phases of litigation, including state and federal jury and bench trials, arbitration proceedings, and Court of Appeals and California Supreme Court arguments.
-Los Angeles Magazine has routinely named him a "SuperLawyer.”
-In 2013, that publication listed Mr. Amir on its “Top 100” list, making him one of the youngest (if not the youngest) lawyers on the list.
+Los Angeles Magazine has named him a "SuperLawyer” each year for the past decade.
+In April 2020, the Daily Journal named Mr. Amir as one of the top health care attorneys in California.

 The following reflect some of Mr. Amir's notable accomplishments: